cafawo/AppliedEconometrics/README.md

 ## Schedule

-**The deadline for submitting the seminar paper is the first day of presentations!**
+**The deadline for submitting the seminar paper is the first day of presentations: 2024-06-27!**

 Dates and rooms can be found on Stud.IP: https://studip.uni-halle.de/dispatch.php/course/details?sem_id=5a9defd4ce9b514471199574c12ee710&again=yes

-After you have had time to do some research on your topic, you should contact the TA to schedule a meeting where we can discuss your plan and structure.
+After you have had time to do some research on your topic, you should contact the TA to schedule a first meeting where we can discuss your plan and structure.

+## Topic assignment process

+Please send an email to Birte Winter ([birte.winter@iwh-halle.de](birte.winter@iwh-halle.de)) with a ranking of your topic preferences.
+You will receive a notice with your assigned topic by **2024-04-21**.

+If you do not submit your preferences, you will receive a topic assigned at random.
+Please note that signing the registration form is required to participate in the seminar.
+You can withdraw from the seminar by contacting the examination office within 14 days of receiving the topic.

 ## Grading Policy